Skip to Content

 Snow removal schedule and priorities

-We need to prioritize high traffic areas in order to maintain safety and clear roads in an effective and efficient manner.
 If the snow has not been removed from a priority area by the indicated time, you may contact us or report a concern.
+Please do not use our municipal after hours emergency line for winter operation inquiries.

 We will begin plowing after 5 to 8 cm of snowfall for priority level 1 areas.
 View our Interactive Winter Maintenance Mapping to see what areas are included.
 Priority Level 1 is red on the mapping.
 Priority level 1 will receive the following services: